 Linda Graham, artist, teacher of small children, lives in Concord where she gardens and enjoys the outdoors as much as possible.
 Having worked with a broad array of families and children, she enjoys facilitating the connections we make between our lives and those in literature.

 Judith Hertog is an essayist, journalist, and teacher.
 She grew up in Amsterdam but immigrated to Israel as a teenager, and, after some wandering around the world, eventually ended up living in Vermont with her family.
 She lives in Norwich, VT. judithhertog.com

-Carolyn Hutton is a teacher to international students at Berwick Academy and Portsmouth Adult Education and feels lucky to be a New Hampshire Humanities Connections facilitator as well.
+Carolyn Hutton is a teacher at Portsmouth Christian Academy and feels lucky to be a New Hampshire Humanities Connections facilitator as well.
 Her dream is to bring people of all places and ages together through music, writing, reading, and hearing each others’ voices.
 Now that her four children have scattered around the globe she remains in Madbury with a garden, two cats, and one faithful hen.

 Courtney Marshall currently teaches in the English department at Phillips Exeter Academy.
 Before Exeter, she taught English and Women’s Studies at UNH.
 She also enjoys researching African-American food history and teaching Zumba classes.
 She lives in Exeter.

 Sunita Pereira currently teaches ESL to adult refugees and immigrants at the International Institute of New England.
 Sunita is also grateful to be a Connections facilitator as well.
 Ms. Pereira is an Indian woman who immigrated from Kenya and has also lived in England.
 She brings her life experiences to the classroom to connect with her students.
 Aside from her career, Sunita is also passionate about gardening, travel and learning from other cultures.
 Sunita currently resides in Manchester.